 Morrow line includes:

-The specific structure of the actual vehicle is much more complex than the test conditions when obtaining the S-N curve, such as the welding form and stress concentration, etc.
+The fatigue limit at a given stress ratio (R) can be calculated using the above formula.
+However, the actual structure of a vehicle is much more complex than the test conditions under which the S-N curve was obtained, such as the type of welding and stress concentrations.

-The test results show that the influence of static load components on stress concentration coefficient, dimension coefficient and surface coefficient is small and can be ignored.
+Test results indicate that the impact of static load components on the stress concentration coefficient, dimension coefficient, and surface coefficient is minor and can be disregarded.